 How do architects grapple with the challenge?
 Do the words to be inscribed influence the overall design?
 Or, do the demands of the design alter the text?

 Inscriptions at the Martin Luther King Jr. National MemorialAccording to some critics, architect Dr. Ed Jackson, Jr. ran afoul of the truth when designed the Martin Luther King Jr. National Memorial in Washington DC.
-The Memorial includes words from Dr. King's 1968 sermon known as The Drum Major Instinct.
+The Memorial included words from Dr. King's 1968 sermon known as The Drum Major Instinct.
 Toward the end of that rousing sermon, King said:

 "Yes, if you want to say that I was a drum major, say that I was a drum major for justice.
 (Amen) Say that I was a drum major for peace.
 (Yes) I was a drum major for righteousness.
 And all of the other shallow things will not matter.
-(Amen!)."However these are not the words engraved on one side of Dr. King's statue.
+(Amen!)."However these were not the words engraved on one side of Dr. King's statue.
 The sculptor of the Memorial, Chinese artist Lei Yixin, shortened the quote so it would fit in the space that the architect had allotted.
 With Dr. Jackson's approval, King's words became: "I was a drum major for justice, peace and righteousness."

-Poet Maya Angelou, who is a member of the Council of Historians for the Memorial, expressed outrage.
+Poet Maya Angelou, who was a member of the Council of Historians for the Memorial, expressed outrage.
 She asked why the words of the slain civil rights leader had been paraphrased.
 Other critics joined her in saying that the the shortened quote alters its meaning and makes Martin Luther King appear arrogant.

 Inscriptions at the Jefferson MemorialArchitects John Russell Pope, Daniel P. Higgins, and Otto R. Eggers faced a similar challenge when they designed the nearby Jefferson Memorial.
 How could they represent the words of a great leader who was also a prolific writer?
 Like Dr. Jackson, they opted to edit famous quotes.